Matt Ryan Player Prop Bets for NFL Week 11 | Atlanta vs. New England 11/18/2021

 Recent Performances

-- Ryan put together a 117-yard performance against the Cowboys last week, completing 42.9% of his pass attempts with two interceptions.
+- Ryan put together a 117-yard performance against the Cowboys last week, completing 42.9% of his passes with two interceptions.

 - In his last three games, Ryan has thrown for 606 yards (202.0 per game) while completing 66.7% of his passes (52-of-78), with three touchdowns and four interceptions.